 The content we created was all about easily digestible information.

 Here we focused on the unique selling point of the lower fat sausages.

-The low calories, the ‘Checks’ and the ‘Feel Good points’ (Scottish Slimmers measuring system).
-The benefits of tagging Scottish Slimmers into the post meant that why would share to their own page, causing a ripple effect across social media where users would then share on the information to their friends and family.
+The low calories, the ‘Checks’ and the ‘Feel Good Points’ (Scottish Slimmers measuring system).
+The benefits of tagging Scottish Slimmers into the post meant that they would share to their own page, causing a ripple effect across social media where users would then share on the information to their friends and family.

 The team visited a Scottish Slimmers class and filmed the reactions of a tasting session.

 This video proved popular with users because it displayed real people trying, tasting, testing and enjoying the product.